mysto/node-fpe/README.md

 ## Implementation Notes

-This implementation was originally based upon the [Capital One Go implemntation](https://github.com/capitalone/fpe).
-It follows the algorithm as outlined in the NIST specification as closely as possible, including naming.
+This implementation follows the algorithm as outlined in the NIST specification as closely as possible, including naming.

 FPE can be used for sensitive data tokenization, especially with PCI and cryptographically reversible tokens.
 This implementation does not provide any guarantees regarding PCI DSS or other validation.